CoderGojo/streans-concepts/Notes.md

 # Notes

-## Java Streams - Filter
+## Java Streams:

   # Collection:
     - To represent group of data/subjects as single entity.
   # Stream:
     - To process the data from collection we use streams concept.

 ## Lambdas:
    - Back to the example of inline Strings and numbers.
 Just like you can pass an inline String value to a method, you can pass in an "inline" lambda expression tool